Vola (band): Applause of a Distant Crowd (2018–2019)

-Witness (2020–present)
+Witness (2020–2022)

 During the second half of 2019, Mygind discussed the band's plans to begin recording their third album in early 2020.
-It is expected to be heavier than Applause of a Distant Crowd.
+It was expected to be heavier than Applause of a Distant Crowd.

 On 21 August 2020, the band announced that they had finished recording their third album, which was in the process of being mixed.

 A video for the first single, "Head Mounted Sideways", was premiered on 19 November 2020, with the new album due to be released in 2021.
 A second video, for "Straight Lines", was released in February 2021, at which point it was announced that the new album was to be called Witness, and released on 21 May 2021.
 On 11 March 2021, a video for the song "24 Light-Years", created by Mogensen and Anne Nørkjær Bang, was premiered.
 A fourth single, "These Black Claws", featuring SHAHMEN, was released on 6 May 2021.

 To promote Witness, the band performed a live-streamed concert from the swimming pool of the abandoned Auderød military camp in North Zealand, near Copenhagen, Denmark, on 11 September 2021.
-This performance will serve as the band's first live release, Live From The Pool, released on 1 April 2022.
+This performance served as the band's first live release, Live From The Pool, which was released on 1 April 2022.

+Friend of a Phantom (2023–present)

+On 22 August 2023, the band released the video for their single, "Paper Wolf".
+This was followed in June 2024 by a further video for "Break My Lying Tongue", the second single from their fourth studio album, Friend of a Phantom, which was announced for release on 1 November 2024.
+A third single of the upcoming album, "I Don't Know How We Got Here", was released on 7 August with an official visualizer with lyrics.
+The album's 4th single, "Cannibal", featuring Anders Fridén of In Flames, was released on 19 September, along with a music video.